prashanthgoldberg/prashanthgoldberg/README.md

-- 👋 Hi, I’m @prashanthgoldberg
+- 👋 Hi, I’m @prashanthKumar
 - 👀 I’m interested in Meachine Learning and Artifical Intelligence
 - 🌱 I’m currently learning Deep Neural Networks
+- I have 1.9 years of expirinece at Bosch Global Software Limited
 - 📫 How to reach me by mail id

 <!---